Shampire27/MechaCar_Statistical_Analysis/README.md

 **Q: What data is needed to run the statistical test?**

-Population mean of cost is needed for comparing purposes.
+A: Population mean of cost is needed for comparing purposes.